HackerYou/tpltraining/scratch.md

 ### Level 2

 #### Challenge: I Love Cheesy Puffs
-**Objective:** You will need 2 sprites: one character to walk around the room, and a bowl of cheesy puffs!
-Can you make your character move around the space when you press the arrow keys (up, down, left, right) and, if they touch the bowl of cheesy puffs, say “I love cheesy puffs!”
+**Objective:** You will need 2 sprites: one character to walk around the room, and a bowl of cheesy puffs.
+Can you make your character move around the space when you press the arrow keys (up, down, left, right) and, if they touch the bowl of cheesy puffs, say “I love cheesy puffs!”?
 The character shouldn't say anything unless they are actually touching the bowl.

 **Where to guide learners:**
 - **Control** (yellow) - you’ll need to use some if statements to check if an arrow key is being pressed, and if the cheesy puffs are being touched.
 You’ll also need to figure out how to make these things happen all the time, not just once!
 - **Sensing** (blue) - this is the section where you can detect different keyboard events and whether one thing is touching another on the screen.